mabryp/cyber_saturdays/kids_and_technology.md

 ---

+Ready?
+Let's begin.

+---
 # Kids and Social Media
 ##    1. What is Social Media?

+### The New Battle Ground!

 Social media facilitates the sharing of ideas and information through virtual networks.

 Likes, Shares, re-tweets, comments, and other interactions with media are all considered social media.